Instructions Task

 - Break screens: Rest periods between demanding tasks

-The task supports rich HTML formatting, images, videos, and external links, making it suitable for sophisticated content presentation needs.
+The task supports rich HTML formatting (via the Quill editor), images, videos, and external links, making it suitable for sophisticated content presentation needs.
+It can also optionally collect file uploads from participants.

 Why Researchers Use This Task